 In treating adults with ADHD-type personality without drugs, the person needs to establish a daily routine, practice repetition and constantly engage in mind training exercises and psychotherapy.
 There is a need to increase cognitive clarity and change behavioural routines.
 There needs to be focused therapy over some considerable time.
 The adult must be committed to therapy on a regular basis without exception.

 This therapy must include a lifestyle, nutritional, supplementation and medication review.
-The body must be free of amphetamine-type medication so that the mind can focus as it starts to forge new neural pathways in the brain to introduce new daily behaviours into the person’s life.
+The body must be free of stimulant-type medication so that the mind can focus as it starts to forge new neural pathways in the brain to introduce new daily behaviours into the person’s life.
 These new pathways and behaviours help the person follow through on tasks, to focus and to become more goal directed, and increases social tolerance and better social skills.

 Regular hypnosis is a key accelerator in this change along with supporting psychotherapy.
 Hypnosis helps reduce anxiety levels, increases focus and reprograms the mind to be more habitually proactive in a goal directed way.
 In doing this, the new neural pathways forged in the brain increase neuro-receptor effectiveness.
 The brain is like a muscle, the more you work it, the stronger and more effective it becomes.